THE SECRET LIFE OF CLOUDS

 Which places on the globe are notoriously hard to predict the weather for?

 Patagonia for example.
 Being located in the Southern Hemisphere with much fewer land masses, storm fronts can move much quicker over vast distances because there is less friction for the clouds than if they were moving over dry land.
-Alexander Huber (Bavarian climber and alpinist; edit.) was held in his tent by atrocious conditions for almost two months.
+Alexander Huber (Bavarian climber and alpinist; edit.) was held in his tent in atrocious conditions for almost two months.
 The only peak, which he self-ironically photographed himself on, was a boulder next to his tent.

 xx